saiprathyusha1/CI-CD-Integration/README.md

 # CI-CD-Integration
-This project is about Continuous imployment n con deploy at an organization
+This project is about Continuous Integration and Continuous Deployment at an organization